List of characters in The Loud House franchise: Lily Loud

-Lily Loud (voiced by Grey DeLisle, portrayed by Charlotte Anne Tucker and Lainey Jane Knowles in A Loud House Christmas, August Michael Peterson and Emily Ford in The Really Loud House) is the 1-year-old baby (2-year-old toddler season 5 onward and The Really Loud House) of the Loud family as well as the youngest child and Lisa's roommate.
+Lily L. Loud (voiced by Grey DeLisle, portrayed by Charlotte Anne Tucker and Lainey Jane Knowles in A Loud House Christmas, August Michael Peterson and Emily Ford in The Really Loud House and A Really Haunted Loud House) is the 1-year-old baby (2-year-old toddler season 5 onward and live-action media) of the Loud family as well as the youngest child and Lisa's roommate.
 She is generally happy-go-lucky, but she is also intelligent and has a mischievous streak.
 Her name came from Savino and his wife's plans for having daughters.
 In the first four seasons, Lily is usually seen wearing only a diaper.
 From the fifth season on, Lily is seen wearing a white shirt, lavender shorts, and white booties.
-Lily is babysat by Lincoln on several occasions.
+Lily is babysat by Lincoln on several occasions, with whom she has the best younger sister relationship along with Lucy and Lana.
 She has a habit of losing her diaper, which her older siblings put back on.
 Her siblings and her parents always change Lily's diaper in her and Lisa's room.
-The only phrase aide from gibberish Lily says is "poo-poo", usually as her diaper flies across the screen or she needs a diaper change.
-However, as of "Schooled!", Lily is now potty trained.
+Prior to season five, the only phrase aside from gibberish Lily says is "poo-poo", usually as her diaper flies across the screen or she needs a diaper change.
 Lily shares a room with her older sister Lisa and her gibberish can sometimes be translated by her older siblings.
 Around the end of "Washed Up", Lily is the only one who sees Lake Eddy's residential cryptid Plessy which Lincoln and Lucy wanted to find.
 In "Any Given Sundae", Lily tries her first ice cream and enjoys it.
-In "Schooled!", Lily starts saying more words, refers to herself in the third person, starts wearing clothes, and is reluctant to start preschool at Baby Bunker Preschool until she saw Leni's posts of the preschool.
+As of "Schooled!", Lily is able to speak more words and is now potty-trained.
+She also refers to herself in the third person, starts wearing clothes, and is reluctant to start preschool at Baby Bunker Preschool until she heard about Leni's experience at the preschool.